ChrstphrHll/npc_gen/students/Holys Hachaam.md

 ### Description
 - Half-Elf Rouge from Aldercrown Empire
 - 1st year Assault student in Elkenval
-- long wavy blonde hair that's plain, Pale Blue eyes, and Brown skin
+- short straight brunette hair that's put up, Pale Blue eyes, and Brown skin
 - Is Eloquent and Wishy-washy, and has Hard Work as their ideal

 ### Organizations